dotkernel/api-documentation/docs/book/v5/core-features/exceptions.md

 ## What are exceptions?

 Exceptions are a powerful mechanism for handling errors and other exceptional conditions that may occur during the execution of a script.
 They provide a way to manage errors in a structured and controlled manner, separating error-handling code from regular code.

-## How we use exceptions?
+## How we use exceptions

 When it comes to handling exceptions, **Dotkernel API** relies on the usage of easy-to-understand, problem-specific exceptions.

-Out-of-the-box we provide the following custom exceptions:
+Below we will list the available custom exceptions.

 ### `BadRequestException` thrown when

-* client tries to create/update resource, but the data from the request is invalid/incomplete (example: client tries to create an account, but does not send the required `identity` field)
+* The Client tries to **create/update resource**, but the **request data is invalid/incomplete** (example: client tries to create an account, but does not send the required `identity` field)

 ### `ConflictException` thrown when

-* resource cannot be created because a different resource with the same identifier already exists (example: cannot change existing user's identity because another user with the same identity already exists)
+* The **resource cannot be created** because a different resource with the same identifier **already exists** (example: cannot change existing user's identity because another user with the same identity already exists)
-* resource cannot change its state because it is already in the specified state (example: user cannot be activated because it is already active)
+* The **resource cannot change its state** because it is **already in the specified state** (example: user cannot be activated because it is already active)

 ### `ExpiredException` thrown when

+* The **resource cannot be accessed**
-* resource cannot be accessed because it expired (example: account activation link)
+  * because it has **expired** (example: account activation link)
-* resource cannot be accessed because it has been consumed (example: one-time password)
+  * because it has been **consumed** (example: one-time password)

 ### `ForbiddenException` thrown when

-* resource cannot be accessed by the authenticated client (example: client authenticated as regular user sends a `GET /admin` request)
+* The **resource cannot be accessed** by the authenticated client's **role** (example: client authenticated as regular user sends a `GET /admin` request)

 ### `MethodNotAllowedException` thrown when

-* client tries to interact with a resource via an invalid HTTP request method (example: client sends a `PATCH /avatar` request)
+* The client tries to interact with a resource via an **invalid HTTP request method** (example: client sends a `PATCH /avatar` request)

 ### `NotFoundException` thrown when

-* client tries to interact with a resource that does not exist on the server (example: client sends a `GET /resource-does-not-exist` request)
+* The client tries to interact with a **resource that does not exist** on the server (example: client sends a `GET /resource-does-not-exist` request)

 ### `UnauthorizedException` thrown when

-* resource cannot be accessed because the client is not authenticated (example: unauthenticated client sends a `GET /admin` request)
+* The **resource cannot be accessed** because the **client is not authenticated** (example: unauthenticated client sends a `GET /admin` request)

-## How it works?
+## How it works

-During a request, if there is no uncaught exception **Dotkernel API** will return a JSON response with the data provided by the handler that handled the request.
+During a request, if there is no uncaught exception, **Dotkernel API** will return a JSON response with the data provided by the handler that processed the request.

-Else, it will build and send a response based on the exception thrown:
+Otherwise, it will build and send a response based on the exception thrown:

 * `BadRequestException` will return a `400 Bad Request` response
 * `UnauthorizedException` will return a `401 Unauthorized` response